GluuFederation/gluu-docker/examples/kubernetes/aws/README.md

 A label is shown for commands that apply to each type of load balancer. **Only follow instructions that include the applicable tag for the load balancer in use.
 If no tag is specified, the command is applicable for all load balancers.**

-These are example deployments and we highly recommend using your own custom DNS entries.
+These are example deployments.
+We highly recommend using your own custom DNS entries.
 This is especially important with an ALB or NLB load balancer.

 - Classic Load Balancer - ![CDNJS](https://img.shields.io/badge/CLB--green.svg)